kitao/pyxel/README.md

 ### Music Class

 - `seqs`<br>
-  Two-dimensional list of sounds (0-63) with the number of channels
+  A two-dimensional list of sounds (0-63) across multiple channels

 - `set(seq0, seq1, seq2, ...)`<br>
-  Set the lists of sound (0-63) of channels.
+  Set the lists of sound (0-63) for each channel.
 If an empty list is specified, that channel is not used for playback.<br>
   e.g. `pyxel.musics[0].set([0, 1], [], [3])`

 ### Advanced APIs

-Pyxel has "advanced APIs" that are not mentioned in this reference because they "may confuse users" or "need specialized knowledge to use".
+Pyxel includes "advanced APIs" that are not mentioned in this reference because they "may confuse users" or "require specialized knowledge to use".

-If you are familiar with your skills, try to create amazing works with [this](python/pyxel/__init__.pyi) as a clue!
+If you are confident in your skills, try creating amazing works using [this](python/pyxel/__init__.pyi) as a guide!

 ## How to Contribute

 ### Submitting Issues

-Use the [Issue Tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature/enhancement requests.
-Before submitting a new issue, ensure that there is no similar open issue.
+Use the [Issue Tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature or enhancement requests.
+Before submitting a new issue, make sure there are no similar open issue.

 ### Manual Testing

-Anyone manually testing the code and reporting bugs or suggestions for enhancements in the [Issue Tracker](https://github.com/kitao/pyxel/issues) are very welcome!
+Anyone who manually tests the code and reports bugs or suggestions for enhancements in the [Issue Tracker](https://github.com/kitao/pyxel/issues) is very welcome!

 ### Submitting Pull Requests

-Patches/fixes are accepted in form of pull requests (PRs).
-Make sure the issue the pull request addresses is open in the Issue Tracker.
+Patches and fixes are accepted in form of pull requests (PRs).
+Make sure the issue that the pull request addresses is open in the Issue Tracker.

-Submitted pull request is deemed to have agreed to publish under [MIT License](LICENSE).
+By submitting a pull request, you agree to publish your contribution under the [MIT License](LICENSE).

 ## Other Information